WebComponentsGuide/webcomponents.guide/learn/components/styling.md

 The `<article-meta>` custom element inherits its `color` from the `<article>` element where it is set to `deeppink`.
-The `<span>` element within the shadow tree inherits its `color` from the `<article-meta>` custom element which means the value will be `deeppink`.
+The `<span>` element within the shadow tree inherits its `color` from the `<article-meta>` custom element which means the value will also be `deeppink`.

 ## Styling elements outside of a shadow tree

-In order to be portable, Web Components can provide default styles for a couple types of elements which exist outside of its shadow tree: the custom element itself (also known as the shadow host) and slotted elements.
+In order to be portable, Web Components can provide default styles for the element itself (also known as the shadow host).
+They can also style slotted elements with some default styles.

 ### Writing default styles for the shadow host with `:host` and `:host()`